AOC says GOP minimum wage compromise is 'legislated poverty'

 REPUBLICANS SAY BIDEN COVID PACKAGE PAYS OFF TEACHERS UNION ‘RANSOM NOTE’

-The New York Democrat’s comments were in response to legislation rolled out Tuesday, by Republican Senators Mitt Romney of Utah, and Tom Cotton of Alabama, calling for a $10 an hour minimum wage under the Higher Wages for American Workers Act.
+The New York Democrat’s comments were in response to legislation rolled out Tuesday, by Republican Senators Mitt Romney of Utah, and Tom Cotton of Arkansas, calling for a $10 an hour minimum wage under the Higher Wages for American Workers Act.

 The Republican proposal comes as Democrats are pushing to raise the minimum wage over the next four years to $15 an hour as a part of President Biden’s $1.9 trillion American Rescue Plan.